ZeldOcarina/nu-dentistry/dental-emergency.md

   columns: '2'
   superheading:
   heading: DO I NEED A TOOTH EXTRACTION?
-  text: WE MAKE SURE YOU’RE ALWAYS PREPARED, EVEN WITH SERIOUS PROCEDURES.
+  text: WE MAKE SURE YOU’RE ALWAYS PREPARED, EVEN WITH SERIOUS PROCEDURES
   content: |-
     At Nu Dentistry, we do our best to save your teeth, but that's not always possible.
 Sometimes a tooth has decayed too much or fractured too severely for repairs like fillings, root canals, and frequent deep cleanings to be an option.
 Other times, extra or crowded teeth block emerging teeth from coming out without ruining the alignment of your arch.
 During cases like these, the best option to protect the teeth and bone around it is to have the tooth extracted.
 There are two kinds of extractions: a simple extraction and a surgical extraction.
 Simple extractions are for teeth visible above the gum line, and they can be done by loosening the tooth with an elevator tool and removing it with forceps.